Qiskit/RFCs/0000-overhaul-qiskit-experiments.md

 ## Future Extensions

-In the future, we should implement `RuntimeExecutor` which is a drop-in replacement of `JobExecutor`.
+In the future, we should implement `RuntimeExecutor` which is a drop-in replacement of `CircuitExecutor`.
 This executor will support the Qiskit Runtime execution path, and we can enable the session feature for iterated experiments (see [Qiskit-Experiments/#626](https://github.com/Qiskit-Extensions/qiskit-experiments/pull/626)) which is convenient for execution of error amplification experiments.